aiida-phonopy/aiida-phonopy/docs/workchains/wc_phonon.rst

 * **band_structure**: BandStructureData object that contains the harmonic phonon band structure.
 * **final_structure**: StructureData object that contains the optimized unit cell.
 If no optimization is performed this is the same StructureData object provided as a input.

-In workchains/tools/plot_phonon.py there is an example of how to extract the information from these outputs.
+Each one of this objects have its own methods for extracting the infomation.
+Check the individual object documentation for more details. workchains/tools/plot_phonon.py contains a complete example script showing how to extract the information from these outputs.